hmendes00/hmrotate/README.md

 HMRotate
 ==========

-Plugin to add rotate function using jquery
+Rotate html objects using jquery

 how to use: